burasDiana/SoftDesignPatterns-Mandatory/README.md

 # SoftDesignPatterns-Mandatory
-Application with minimum four design patterns for Software Design Patterns final project
+Application which simulates a universal game console.
+It uses different design patterns learned in the Software Design Patterns course

 # Design patterns used
 `Adapter Pattern`